Schedule of Assignments

 Hamlet is rightly considered to be one of the most difficult and challenging of Shakespeare’s plays, and it has more than enough meat on it to keep us going for some time to come.
 I’m hoping that the critical readings in the Norton edition will give us material to start with, and that from there you will be able to develop your own discussion on the forum.

-11: Write and post to the conference center your presentations on Hamlet.
+11: Write and post to the forum your presentations on Hamlet.

 I would like each of you to read all the posted discussions, though obviously the timing makes it difficult for us to progress very far in discussion prior to class.